NetDocuments

 Cabinet Access: The user authenticating to NetDocuments must be an admin of all cabinets they want to scan.
 If a user doesn't have admin access to a cabinet, they won't be able to see all files in that cabinet or even all cabinets.

-New Cabinets: If new cabinets are created in NetDocuments after initial authentication, these cabinets will not be automatically detected by LightBeam.
-Reauthentication is required to scan newly added cabinets.
+New Cabinets: If new cabinets are created in NetDocuments after initial authentication, LightBeam will automatically detect them within 24–48 hours (the lifespan of an access token).
+To scan newly added cabinets immediately, reauthentication is required.

 File Updates: New files added to existing cabinets or changes to existing files will be captured normally without requiring reauthentication.